redbadger/crux/docs/src/getting_started/web_react.md

-# Web — TypeScript and React (NextJS)
+# Web — TypeScript and React (Next.js)

 These are the steps to set up and run a simple TypeScript Web app that calls into a shared core.

 > There are many frameworks available for writing Web applications with JavaScript/TypeScript.
-We've chosen [React](https://reactjs.org/) with [NextJS](https://nextjs.org/) for this walk-through because it is simple and popular.
+We've chosen [React](https://reactjs.org/) with [Next.js](https://nextjs.org/) for this walk-through because it is simple and popular.
 However, a similar setup would work for other frameworks.

-## Create a NextJS App
+## Create a Next.js App

 For this walk-through, we'll use the [`pnpm`](https://pnpm.io/) package manager for no reason other than we like it the most!

-Let's create a simple NextJS app for TypeScript, using `pnpx` (from `pnpm`).
+Let's create a simple Next.js app for TypeScript, using `pnpx` (from `pnpm`).
 You can accept all the defaults.

 ```sh
 pnpx create-next-app@latest web-nextjs --ts --use-pnpm